|Gratitude: a Secret to Living Happy and Healthy!|

 Gratitude brings you to different levels.
 Psychological research has shown that gratitude improves emotional well-being.
 For example, participants in a study who expressed their gratitude about a situation felt better immediately after exercise, especially if the appreciation was directed toward a person.

 We can all live with gratitude.
 But some people are more inclined to express it than others.
 What do we gain from people that express gratitude often?
 They often tend to be happier, easier to forgive and be less depressed than others!

 If you can express gratitude throughout your life, you can maintain your relationships with others in a better manner.
 Show your gratitude to others by expressing that you appreciate their presence; that you deal with them for good reasons.
 Studies have shown that people who live in gratitude are more willing to adopt pro-social attitudes, that is to say, constructive relationships with others.
 Among other results, the act of expressing your gratitude to someone will leave them more eager to help you in the future.

 If we are what we are today, it is in thanks in part to people who cross our path.
 Some have made a big difference in our lives, often without knowing it.
 They have influenced us to make decisions and take certain actions, through whose experiences we have improved and grown.
 We gain a lot in taking the time to stop and make a list of all such people and personally delivering messages of gratitude, whether through a phone call, letter, or email, thanking them for what they gave us.

 Here is a brief exercise that will help you live with gratitude.
 Take some paper and a pencil and answer the following questions.
 Use lively, exciting phrases in your answers: it nourishes your positive emotions, which in turn will make you want to take actions that will produce good results.

-For those who like to study and build their lives, it is possible to make a career out of increasing the wellness of others as soing a Master of Health Administration from an accredited college.
+For those who like to study and build their lives, it is possible to make a career out of increasing the wellness of others as doing a degree from an accredited college.